LeetCode-OpenSource/vscode-leetcode/README.md

 Thanks for [@yihong0618](https://github.com/yihong0618) provided a workaround which can somehow mitigate this.
 Now you can simply click the `Sign In` button and then select `Third Party` login or `Cookie` login.

-> Note: If you want to use third-party login(**Recommended**), please make sure your account has been connected to the thrid-party.
+> Note: If you want to use third-party login(**Recommended**), please make sure your account has been connected to the third-party.
 If you want to use `Cookie` login, click [here](https://github.com/LeetCode-OpenSource/vscode-leetcode/issues/478#issuecomment-564757098) to see the steps.

 ## Requirements
 - [VS Code 1.30.1+](https://code.visualstudio.com/)